acceleration3/cloudgamestream/README.md

 ### This GeForce Experience version doesn't support my game.
 What do I do?
   You can stream your entire desktop with GeForce Experience.
 Just add `C:\windows\system32\mstsc.exe` to the applications list and launch that with Moonlight.

+### Can I load custom EDID data?
+  Yes, but the EDID files **need to be compatible with NVIDIA's EDID format**.
+You can try changing the EDID data by editing the `C:\ResFix\edid.txt` file.
+Create a backup of the original file in case it isn't compatible.
 &nbsp;
 &nbsp;
 &nbsp;